mesosphere/dcos-docs-site/pages/1.11/release-notes/1.11.4/index.md

 - DCOS-38248 - Fix Admin Router behavior on scale testing cluster.
 The Admin Router failed to update state cache due to worker_connections exhaustion.
 - DCOS-38258/DCOS_OSS-3307 - Increase the time-out for package download in Admin Router server.
 - DCOS-38323 - Increase the time-out for Lua HTTP client from 10 to 60 sec to accomodate longer response time from upstream DC/OS components (e.g., Mesos and Marathon).
+- DCOS-38603 - Improve Mesos allocator performance.
 - DCOS_OSS-2360 - DC/OS Metrics: Sanitize metric names for better compatibility with Prometheus.
 - DCOS_OSS-3304 - Add task labels as tags on container metrics.
 - DCOS_OSS-3602 - Fix instability issue: L4LB is unstable during deployment of new VIPS.
 - DCOS_OSS-3613 - Improve diagnostics bundle to include debugging information for network issues.
-- DCOS_OSS-3750 - Move data directories to a tmpfs location and recycle allocated IP addresses upon agent reboot.
 - DCOS_OSS-3804 - Fix logging of dcos-checks-poststart results to the journal.